markmccoid/myCodeDocs/docs/reactnative/react-native-animation.md

 ## Expo App Using ReAnimated

-This will take you through setting up an application to use the Reanimated animation library as laid out by William Candillon
+This will take you through setting up an application to use the Reanimated animation library as laid out by William Candillon from [start-react-native.com](start-react-native.com)

 ### Create your project